plus3it/tardigrade/docs/_pages/how-to-guide.md

 Edit `../configs/aws/globals.tfvars.yaml` with the namespace you would like to set.
 This is a unique identifier used in the deployment

 Run `terragrunt init --terragrunt-working-dir tardigrade/configs/aws/{account_id}/management` to initialize the backend.
-This will prompt to create a new bucket (using the name you provided) as the backend if needed.
+This will prompt to create a new bucket (using the `<project-name>`) as the backend if needed.

 After successful init, run `terragrunt plan --terragrunt-working-dir tardigrade/configs/aws/{account_id}/management` and validate the output.
 You may run `apply` in a similar fashion to complete the deployment.